yukoba/nd4j/getstarted.md

 ND4J's version is a variable here.
 It will refer to another line higher in the POM, in the `<properties> ... </properties>` section, specifying the nd4j version and appearing similar to this:

-		<nd4j.version>0.4-rc3.10</nd4j.version>
+		<nd4j.version>0.4.1-SNAPSHOT</nd4j.version>

-*The dl4j version is also 0.4-rc3.10, and Canova is 0.0.0.13.*
+*The dl4j version and DataVec version are also 0.4.1-SNAPSHOT.*

 ### Platform-specific binaries

 Version `0.4-rc3.9` or higher now includes all backends by default.
 However, if you are using a build tool such as SBT or Gradle, you will need to explicitly pull binaries for the platform you are using. *Especially* if you are building on one platform but deploying to another (OS X vs. Linux).
-Information on how to do this can be found on the [dependencies](../dependencies.html) page.
+Information on how to do this can be found on the [dependencies](./dependencies) page.

 For example, a `build.gradle` file will include an extra definition for the targeted platform: